Measurement of the mean excitation energy of liquid argon: Data collection

 As the scintillator emission time is comparable to the camera frame rate, 30 frames per second, the signal from the frame containing the pulse and the following frame were summed.
 The following frame is free of beam background, but only contains a small minority of the light, so cannot be used alone to avoid the background.

 Differences in the measured signal from pulse to pulse can be caused by variations in the beam intensity, the number of particles striking the camera in the pixels observing the scintillator, and effects related to the camera readout.
-Collectively these will be referred to as statistical uncertainty.
+These effects are not otherwise accounted for, and collectively will be referred to as statistical uncertainty.
 The statistical uncertainty has been estimated via the spread of measurements using the same copper absorber thicknesses.
 It is strongly subdominant to the systematic errors that will be discussed in the following sections.

 \figureimages